timpulver/Ghost/readme.md

 Tested on Windows 8 and Mac OSX 10.7.5 Lion with Processing 2.0b6

-Please not that you need the **newest Processing beta** for this to run!

 ##Compiler notes##

 The AWTUtilities class is only available in Java 1.6_10+ and needs some special setup in Eclipse.
 Follow this tutorial to get rid of the error message: